Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Hypersonic Flow Cases

 For each case, a rectangular domain grid is used, with a relatively shorter region upstream of the flat plate where a symmetry boundary condition is applied at $y=0$.
 The M6Tw076 grid is shown in Fig.~\ref{fig:grid_schematic} as an example to illustrate the specified boundary conditions.
 The domain size in the wall--normal direction is set to ensure that the leading edge shock wave does not interact with the top boundary.
 In the streamwise direction, the flat plate is extended appropriately downstream of the sampling location.

-The sampling location ($x_a$) corresponds to the streamwise location along the flat plate where wall--normal profiles are provided in the DNS database.
+The sampling location ($x_a$) corresponds to the streamwise location along the flat plate where wall--normal profiles are provided in the DNS database~\cite{larcDNSdatabase, huang2022dnscases}.
 From the RANS simulation results of each case, $x_a$ is determined by first locating the position $x_i$ along the flat plate where the boundary layer thickness equals the inflow boundary layer thickness $\delta_i$ of the DNS data.
 Then, the sampling location $x_a$ is determined using the values of $\left(x_a-x_i\right) / \delta_i$ as specified in Table~\ref{tab:flow_cases}.
 A similar method for determining the sampling locations has also been employed in Ref.~\cite{danis2022kOmegaCorr} to compare RANS simulation results with the DNS database.
 The Reynolds number based on friction velocity and wall viscosity ($Re_{\tau}$) has also been used in Ref.~\cite{aiken2022RANS} to determine the sampling location for comparing RANS simulation results with DNS data.
 However, since $Re_{\tau}$ itself depends on the turbulence model, which is modified in each training iteration, we consider the sampling location with respect to the streamwise location $x_a$ here.
 Further investigation in this regard will be conducted in future work.

-For each case, four levels of grids (ultra-fine, fine, medium, and coarse) are generated by systematically refining the meshes with a refinement factor of 2.
+For each case, four levels of grids (ultra--fine, fine, medium, and coarse) are generated by systematically refining the meshes with a refinement factor of 2.
 The details of the medium-level grid for each case are provided in Table~\ref{tab:mesh_details}.

 To assess the adequacy of the given RANS simulation results for their intended use, the numerical uncertainty associated with the discretization error at each mesh level is calculated.
 The discretization error depends on the chosen grid resolution, grid quality, and the numerical scheme~\cite{oberkampf2010book}.
-To evaluate the discretization error, the exact solution is approximated based on the results of the \emph{two finest grids} using the Richardson extrapolation (RE) method~\cite{roache1994RE, roy2005jcp}.
+To evaluate the discretization error, the exact solution is approximated based on the results of the \textit{two finest grids} using the Richardson extrapolation (RE) method~\cite{roache1994RE, roy2005jcp}.
 The generalised form of RE is given by: